ankittandon/DATA-598-WI20-week-7/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mysimplecompendium is to ...
+The goal of mysimplecompendium is to test continuous integration and unit tests on 2 simple functions.

 ## Installation